How Many People Use PayPal? 20+ PayPal Statistics for 2026

 PayPal’s sustained popularity can be attributed to its ability to stay at the forefront of tech advancements to promote convenience and accessibility for an array of audiences.

 The user trends relating to who uses PayPal - and, perhaps more importantly, how - are eye-opening.
-The trends additionally give some insight into the key PayPal revenue statistics.
+The trends additionally give some insight into the PayPal revenue numbers.

 The over-50s demographic is PayPal’s fastest-growing user base segment.